-B. California Statutes Governing Physician Supervision of CRNA's

-In this appeal appellants contend that the Governor abused his discretion when he attested to the Centers for Medicare and Medicaid Service that the removal of the federal physician supervision requirement for CRNA's administration of anesthesia in California was consistent with state law.7 Neither in the trial court nor on appeal have appellants challenged the other attestations made by the Governor-including that the opt out was in the bests interests of the state's citizens.
+B. California Statutes Governing Physician Supervision of CRNA's abused his discretion when he attested to the Centers for Medicare and Medicaid Services that the removal of the federal physician supervision requirement for CRNA's administration of anesthesia in California was consistent with state law.7 Neither in the trial court nor on appeal have appellants challenged the other attestations made by the Governor--including that the opt out was in the best interests of the state's citizens.
 Consequently, we need not and do not address concerns raised by amicus curiae about patient safety if CRNA's administer anesthesia without physician supervision.
 As our Supreme Court emphasized in Professional Engineers in California Government v.
-Kempton (2007) 40 Cal.4th 1016, 1047, fn.
-12, amicus curiae " 'accepts the case as he finds it '"
+Kempton (2007) 40 Cal.4th 1016, 1047, footnote 12 [56 Cal.
+Rptr.
+3d 814, 155 P.3d 226], amicus curiae " 'accepts the case as he finds it.'"